thaiho110/ESP32-Weather-Station/Dev_Blog.md

 # Project Development Blog

-## Day #1: Initial Setup, Brainstorming idea and preparation
+## Update #1: Initial Setup, Brainstorming idea and preparation - Welcome to the journey!
 I have an idea for setting up my own weather station for a pretty long time ago, but as a uni student, I probally have left it untouched for a little to long.
 So recently, since the weather where I live (HCM, Vietnam) has become a little too much unpredictable even for me, and the weather news accuracy is somewhat questionable in Vietnam (of course comparing to other developed countries,...).
 I thought, just for fun, why should I not start my own weather station?